lamanihani/Final-Dos/README.md

 5 - script will run

-6 - type your URL website ex : www.google.com
+6 - type your URL website; example : www.google.com

-7 -  type your messgae ex : you have been hacked by VEGETA
+7 -  type your messgae; example : you have been hacked by VEGETA

 8 - Wait & Enjoy ;)